zhiqiyu/zhiqiyu/README.md

 - 🌱 I’m currently learning Redux, Chakra-UI, MongoDB.
 - 👯 I’m looking to collaborate on developing web applications, and machine learning projects, especially in remote sensing and GIS field.

+I also have a GitHub-hosted blog @ https://zhiqiyu.github.io where I discuss ideas/results of some projects, including **private projects**.

 ## My tech stack